jonnor/ESC-CNN-microcontroller/braindump.md

 So when a lot of learning happens within an epoch, val_acc will be higher ! calling fit_generator() or model.compile() does not reset training!

+When using GlobalMeanPooling
 With batchsize=10, starts overfitting at 30% val
 With batchsize=25, starts overfitting at 35% val
 With batchsize=50, seems to start overfitting at 45% With batchsize=100, seems to start overfitting at 47%

+When using GlobalMaxPooling
+With batchsize=100, hit 61% val_acc.
+Progress seems a bit noisy, often overfitting with val_acc near 50% Struggling a lot with children playing and street music

 Ideas for trainingset expansion techniques for MIM?
 Swap windows internally in sample.
 No change with GlobalAveragePooling?
 Replace window with one from another same-class samples Take a window from sample of same class, mix it into our window?

+"Adaptive pooling operators for weakly labeled sound event detection".
+2018 Proposes auto-pool, mixing min/max/average pooling with learned parameters.
+But still has a hyperparamter lambda that must be tuned.
+Evaluted on URBAN-SED, a Sound Event Detection dataset based on Urbansound8k.
+Said to apply generally to MIM problems.

 #### Validation.